Don’t mistake his old age for weakness. The Deacon has been dominating opponents in one of the nation’s premier athletic conferences for years.

-With the full support of the legendary Screamin’ Demons and the entire Wake Forest community, Demon Deacon athletic events are something you don’t want to miss.
+With the full support of the legendary Screamin’ Demons and the entire Wake Forest community wearing their black and gold, Demon Deacon athletic events are something you don’t want to miss.
 And much like our loyal fans, your voice will also return.

 1. Where are the athletic facilities?